 - Make an observation.
 All inventions in the world start from observation.
 What naturally follows is curiosity.
 For example, you’re driving your car and you observe your temperature warning light is flashing.
 You know that your car is starting to overheat.
-Obviously you’re curious to find out more.
+Obviously, you’re curious to find out more.

 - Ask a question.
 Curiosity begs a question.
 Here, 5 wives and 1 husband formula (why, what, where, when, who or how) can help you a lot to come up with the best question.
-When you ask ourselves this question, you are naturally motivated to find the answer.
+When you ask yourself this question, you are naturally motivated to find the answer.
 Following the example above you’ll probably ask yourself: “What causes my car to overheat?”

 - Form a hypothesis.
 This is an educated guess that comes from the information you already know about the topic at hand.
 In the car example, you can make a hypothesis that your thermostat stopped working.
 Another hypothesis could involve the radiator and yet another one might be that the fan belt has broken.

 - Do an experiment.
-The only way you can prove that your hypothesis works is to verify it with a test.
+The only way you can prove that your hypothesis works are to verify it with a test.
 Here you should start with the easiest thing first.
 For example, you want to verify if your hypothesis about the broken fan belt is correct.
 Because it’s the easiest part to fix.
 The experiment is very simple – you replace it and see if your car still overheats.

 - Analyze data and draw a conclusion.
 This is the final step.
 By now you should have enough data to either accept or reject your hypothesis.
 In the example above after fixing the fan belt you find out that your car doesn’t overheat anymore.
 So you accept your hypothesis about the broken fan belt.
 Problem solved.

 That’s the million-dollar question.
-To help you tackle it our data consultants have adopted scientific method to help you create breakthroughs in your marketing.
+To help you tackle it our data consultants have adopted a scientific method to help you create breakthroughs in your marketing.

 - Make an observation.
-Try to take in everything that’s happening around you and your market – who are your customers, how your product satisfies their wants and needs, how are you different from your competition and how your market develops.
-Here are a couple more areas in your marketing that you can observe how it performs – customer experience, lead generation, website traffic and conversion, customer lifetime value, sales cycle length, marketing cost, customer retention and content creation.
+Try to take in everything that’s happening around you and your market – who are your customers, how your product satisfies their wants and needs, how are you different from your competition, and how your market develops.
+Here are a couple more areas in your marketing that you can observe how it performs – customer experience, lead generation, website traffic and conversion, customer lifetime value, sales cycle length, marketing cost, customer retention, and content creation.
 Your curiosity will get triggered naturally.
 For example, let’s say you sell jackets on your website, and you observe that you spend too much money on marketing.

 - Ask a question.
 With your curiosity triggered, ask yourself a question.
 The best is to choose an area of your marketing where you can either make the biggest impact or it’s easiest to improve.
-Do some background research how other companies approach your question.
+Do some background research on how other companies approach your question.
 Get inspired.
 No need to reinvent the wheel.
 You can use 5 wives and 1 husband formula to generate question ideas.
 Coming back to the example above you might ask: “Where my marketing budget goes?”

 - Form a hypothesis.
-This is a simple guess or solution how you can improve your marketing.
+This is a simple guess or solution to how you can improve your marketing.
 Let’s say you realise, that a considerable chunk of your budget goes into retargeting customers on FB, who haven’t bought from you yet.
 Your hypothesis for your jacket e-shop might be: “I want to stop sending FB ads to people who already bought my jacket.”

 - Analyze data and draw a conclusion.
 After running a test for a while you will get enough data to draw a conclusion – if your hypothesis really solved the problem or not.
-In the example above you might realize that not only do you save 10% on your marketing budget, but also improve customer experience at the same time.
+In the example above you might realize that not only do you save 10% on your marketing budget, but also improve the customer experience at the same time.
 Because don’t you just hate it when you bought something like a jacket, and the ad for the same one just keeps following you?
 Worst of all, the same shop might even offer you a better price than you originally paid.

 We are entering a new era.
-For the first time in marketing history, we have a chance to end the 100 year old fight between brand marketing and direct marketing.
+For the first time in marketing history, we have a chance to end the 100-year-old fight between brand marketing and direct marketing.
 Not only that.
 We are able to use the best strategies from both and combine them into a new discipline – scientific marketing.